-When going though the process of an OFFER NEGOTIATION, reflecting on your overall value based on experiences and skills, your personal and professional needs and wants, along with how you meet the needs of an employer and position, is key.
+When going through the process of an OFFER NEGOTIATION, reflecting on your overall value based on experiences and skills, your personal and professional needs and wants, along with how you meet the needs of an employer and position, is key.
 Consider starting the negotiation process after you have the offer in writing.
 Whether to accept or reject is totally in your control, but you want to make the most informed decision possible—and that means reviewing the details in black and white.
 It's perfectly normal to be nervous during salary negotiations, but if you don't actively engage in the process you may leave money on the table.
 Developing effective transaction skills will help you get not only what you need but also what you want and deserve in any professional situation.

 During the Interview and Initial Offer